oppasource/Simple-Hotel-Management-Chatbot/README.md

-# Simple Hotel Management Chatbot using [RASA](https://rasa.com)
+# Simple Hotel Management Chatbot

 This is a simple chatbot for a Hotel to handle room booking and cleaning requests along with FAQs.
+Built using [RASA](https://rasa.com).

 ## Steps to run the code